srnarasim/dataprism-apps/docs/tds_submission.md

 ## Implications for Data Science Practice

-Applying contextual engineering to analytics represents a natural evolution of established AI practices into domain-specific applications:
+Applying context engineering to analytics represents a natural evolution of established AI practices into domain-specific applications:

-**From General AI to Analytics AI**: While contextual engineering has proven valuable for general AI applications, analytics presents unique challenges requiring specialized approaches.
+**From General AI to Analytics AI**: While context engineering has proven valuable for general AI applications, analytics presents unique challenges requiring specialized approaches.

 **From Static Context to Dynamic Business Logic**: Traditional BI systems hardcode business rules.
-Analytics-focused contextual engineering makes these rules adaptive and version-controlled.
+Analytics-focused context engineering makes these rules adaptive and version-controlled.

-**From Tool-Centric to Context-Centric**: Success depends on capturing and maintaining business context using proven contextual engineering methodologies.
+**From Tool-Centric to Context-Centric**: Success depends on capturing and maintaining business context using proven context engineering methodologies.

 ## Conclusion

-The analytics "last mile" problem persists because current approaches have not leveraged the proven benefits of contextual engineering.
-By adapting contextual engineering principles specifically for analytics - rather than treating business intelligence as a secondary application - we can build truly intelligent analytics systems.
+The analytics "last mile" problem persists because current approaches have not leveraged the proven benefits of context engineering.
+By adapting context engineering principles specifically for analytics - rather than treating business intelligence as a secondary application - we can build truly intelligent analytics systems.

-Our empirical results demonstrate that analytics-focused contextual engineering delivers significant improvements: 65% reduction in time-to-insight, 78% decrease in shadow IT usage, and 40% improvement in user satisfaction.
-These gains result from applying established contextual engineering methodologies to the specific challenges of business intelligence.
+Our empirical results demonstrate that analytics-focused context engineering delivers significant improvements: 65% reduction in time-to-insight, 78% decrease in shadow IT usage, and 40% improvement in user satisfaction.
+These gains result from applying established context engineering methodologies to the specific challenges of business intelligence.

-This work extends the contextual engineering paradigm beyond its traditional applications in NLP and code generation into a new domain: intelligent analytics.
-As the contextual engineering field continues to evolve, analytics applications represent a promising area for further research and development.
+This work extends the context engineering paradigm beyond its traditional applications in NLP and code generation into a new domain: intelligent analytics.
+As the context engineering field continues to evolve, analytics applications represent a promising area for further research and development.

 **Future implementations should focus on**:
 - Developing robust PRP management practices